ABISART 75, ABISART 150, ABISART 300

 Follow all directions given to you by your doctor and pharmacist carefully.
 They may differ from the information contained in this leaflet.

-If you do not understand the instructions on th
+If you do not understand the instructions on the box, ask you

 r doctor or pharmacist for help.